Assault and Battery Lawyer in Tampa

 For an assault or a battery to constitute domestic violence, the household or family members must reside together now or must have resided together in the past.
 The only exception is for parents of the same child.
 Florida law defines household or family members as:

-- wives, ex-wives, husbands, and ex-husbands
+- Wives, ex-wives, husbands, and ex-husbands

-- persons residing together as a family or related by marriage or blood
+- Persons residing together as a family or related by marriage or blood

-- persons who have lived together in the past as a family
+- Persons who have lived together in the past as a family

-- parents of the same child whether married or not married
+- Parents of the same child whether married or not married

 When a battery or an assault constitutes domestic violence, the penalties are harsher for convictions.